noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 where you don’t need to customize much, and you don’t need a lot of servers, Heroku is great.

-Or when you want utter simplicity and money’s not much of an object, Heroku is awesome.
+Or when you want utter simplicity and being expensive is fine, Heroku is awesome.
 Especially if somebody else pays the server bill!